A Tiny Biography

 EXHIBITIONS and PUBLIC INSTALLATIONS include Marco Island History Museum; Blue Mangrove Gallery, Marco Island, FL; Harmon’s & Barton’s Gallery, Portland, ME; Tampa Museum of Art, Tampa, FL; Hillsborough Public Library Fine Art Gallery, Tampa, FL; USF Contemporary Art Museum, Tampa, FL; Leadership Marco Wet Paint Live!; Marco Island Center for the Arts; Rookery Bay National Estuarine Research Center, Naples, FL; Goodland Post Office Mural Project, Goodland, FL; Naples Gators Galore and Marco Island Dolphin Debut public sculpture projects; presenter at Tommie Barfield Elementary School’s Artist & Writers Workshop, Marco Island.

 AWARDS have been garnered by individual works at numerous national juried art exhibitions and, in 2000, O’Neill received the Marco Island Chamber of Commerce’s Beautification Award for an 85’ x 22’ mural spanning the Island’s municipal water tank.
 In 2010 she received the inaugural Arts Afire Flame Award from the City of Marco Island for individual contribution to the arts community.
+In 2015 she was named Artist of the Year by Marco island Foundation for the Arts.

 United Arts Council of Collier County